nicchongwb/sad-language/README.md

-# A SAD language
+# The SAD programming language

-This is a SAD language for sad programmers.
+This is a SAD programming language for sad programmers.

 # Goals

-Enable sad programmers to write SAD language and sadly compile.
+- Enable sad programmers to write and compile SAD programs.

+# Why SAD?

+- Fulfil my knowledge gap in compilers, parsers, interpreters

+# What next?

+- Make the language even sadder